amin-norollah/CSite_Backend_dotNet6/README.md

 # CSite Backend

-It would be an interesting project to help my student to learn how to use modern technologies, framwork and libraries in developing .Net back-end.
+It would be an interesting project to help my student to learn how to use modern technologies, frameworks, and libraries in developing the .Net back-end.

-This educational web API built using .NET Core 6.0 and help student to learn following items:
+This educational web API is built using .NET Core 6.0 and helps the student learn the following items:
-- Build data driven RESTful API
+- Build data-driven RESTful API
 - Using MS SQL server database and Entity framework
 - Using Unit of Work
-- Exception handler and response wrapper using autowrapper
+- Exception handler and response wrapper using AutoWrapper
 - Generic controllers and dependency injection
 - Managing controllers using helper
 - Logging with Serilog